How ATS Actually Works — And Why Your Resume Disappears

 Most candidates optimize their resume for the human reader.
 They write for clarity, narrative flow, and personality.
 These are all good instincts — for the 30% of companies that don't use ATS heavily.
 For the other 70%, you need to pass the robot first before a human ever decides whether they like how you've told your story.
 The candidates who get responses consistently do both: they write a clean, ATS-parseable document with precise keyword matching, and they make it genuinely compelling once a human opens it.
 That's not a contradiction.
 It's the game.

-Would You Even Make It Through?
+Would Your Resume Even Make It Through?

 Get your ATS score, missing keywords, and top 3 fixes before your next application.